 - no specific sector focus

-- information asymmetry, motivation, representation, industrial relations, social dialogue
+- information asymmetry, motivation for platform work, representation, industrial relations, social dialogue

 - JRC (Joint Research Centre) (Research institute)